 The joint Development agreement gst (otherwise known as JDA) is a contract between a landowner and real estate developer to build a new project on the land of owner.
 The real estate builder construct the building and other things.
 On the contrary, the owner of the land will provide land to construct the building.
 Moreover, there are 2 kinds of Joint Development Agreement (JDA) and they are:

 However, the main question arises about the applicability of GST on Joint Development Agreement 2022 (JDA).
-In this article we'll discuss GST on land owner share of flats, GST on collaboration agreement, GST on development agreement, GST on joint venture, GST on JDA with examples.
+In this article we'll discuss GST on land owner share of flats, GST on joint venture, GST on JDA with examples.

 Here are the transactions and parties that can be engaged in a JDA (Joint Development Agreement) are: